Gathering User Data

 Shopped for and prepared (archive)

 At the same Monday meeting, the team would examine trends in the data and select the user story to develop that week.
 We’d weigh the stories’ complexity, lift, and relationship to broader testing and product development strategies.
-The “groomed” this data into the following user story: "As a Lighter user, I'd like one place to view the recipes that I've either added to my upcoming week's menu or that I've already shopped for."
+We “groomed” this data into the following user story: "As a Lighter user, I'd like one place to view the recipes that I've either added to my upcoming week's menu or that I've already shopped for."

 Concepting & Testing

 Once groomed, I’d work with the product manager, UX researcher and dev lead to create some early prototypes, usually in a whiteboarding session.
 Together, we’d ensure that the data was being translated properly and the potential feature solutions were within dev’s scope.